 You may also want to consult with a tax professional for assistance on other agency requirements.

-The CDPH Occupational Lead Poisoning Prevention Program may exempt from payment of fees those employers who demonstrate that lead is not present in their places of employment.
+The California Department of Public Health (CDPH) Occupational Lead Poisoning Prevention Program may exempt from payment of fees those employers who demonstrate that lead is not present in their places of employment.

 How to Apply

 Fee Waiver – Request a fee waiver through our online services when filing your Occupational Lead Poisoning Return.
-Login using your username and password, select your Occupational Lead Poisoning account and then the return for the period which you are filing.
-After you complete the Employees section of your return you will proceed to the Fee Waiver section, where you will have the option to request a fee waiver.
+Log in using your username and password, select your Occupational Lead Poisoning account and then the return for the period which you are filing.
+After you complete the Employees section of your return you will proceed to the Fee Waiver section, where you can request instructions to file a fee waiver online with CDPH.

-Additional Fee Waiver Options – To request a fee waiver using a paper return, you must complete Section I, box 1 on the, CDTFA-501-LA, Occupational Lead Poisoning Prevention Fee Return for Category “A” or “B” Reporting.
-Completion of Section II on your fee return will let us know whether to provide you with an electronic or paper fee waiver application.
-Under Section II of the fee return, you must either:
+Additional Fee Waiver Options – To request a fee waiver using a paper return, you must complete Section II, box 2 on the, CDTFA-501-LA, Occupational Lead Poisoning Prevention Fee Return for Category “A” or “B” Reporting.

-After we receive and process your fee return, the CDPH Occupational Lead Poisoning Prevention Program will send you a fee waiver application and instructions.
-The CDPH will review your fee waiver request and determine eligibility.
+After we receive and process your fee return, the CDPH Occupational Lead Poisoning Prevention Program will send you instructions for completing the waiver application online.
+CDPH will review your fee waiver request and determine eligibility.
 We do not mail or approve fee waiver applications.